rice-notes/talks/src/2018/october/understanding-patterns-of-mass-violence-patrick-ball.md

 effect on the court:
-* this quantative evidence really aided in the court, since qualitative evidence can be very misconstrued
+* this quantative evidence really aided in the court, since qualitative evidence can often be misconstrued
-*

 ## the tricky bit of missing data